Help for Aging Eyes in Phoenix

-Refractive errors are among the most common reasons we people need help from an optometrist or ophthalmologist to achieve proper vision correction.
-Presbyopia, or age-related farsightedness, is one of these errors.
-The others are hyperopia (regular farsightedness), myopia (nearsightedness) and astigmatism.
-While any of these warrant a trip to see your eye doctors in Phoenix, the condition of presbyopia is a little different.
+The most common reasons people need help from an optometrist to achieve proper vision are refractive errors like Presbyopia.
+Other refractive errors such as hyperopia (regular farsightedness), myopia (nearsightedness), and astigmatism all warrant a trip to see your eye doctors in Phoenix, but Presbyopia is unique.

-At Eye Doctors of Arizona, located in Downtown Phoenix, North Phoenix, and the Biltmore area, you'll have your choice of seeing an optometrist or one of our three ophthalmologists who can help you manage your condition while keeping an eye out for any other problems that may surface down the road.
+Eye Doctors of Arizona, located in Downtown Phoenix, North Phoenix, and the Biltmore area, can help you manage your condition.
+We understand eye problems in seniors.